Laraki: Epitome

 The Laraki Epitome was unveiled at the Pebble Beach Concours d'Elegance in 2013.
 Nine cars of this model are planned to be built.

-Fitted with the V8 engine of a C6 Chevrolet Corvette, Laraki added twin turbochargers to the already powerful engine.
-Fueled by 91-octane gasoline fuel, the Epitome can produce 1,200 Horsepower.
+Fitted with the V8 engine of a Z06 Chevrolet Corvette, Laraki added twin turbochargers to the already powerful engine.
+Fueled by 91-octane gasoline fuel, the Epitome can produce 1,200 horsepower.
 Additionally it has a second fuel tank that can be filled with 110-octane gasoline fuel, which can up it to 1,750 Horsepower.
 The body is made of carbon fiber.
 The car weighs 2,800 pounds.

-The Epitome made the headlines: With a $2 million price tag, it was dubbed the most expensive car on the market.
-Hip-hop artist French Montana bought one of the 9 models planned for production.
+The Epitome gained media attention.
+With a $2 million price tag, it was dubbed the most expensive car on the market.
+Hip-hop artist French Montana bought one of the nine models planned for production.

+Sahara

+The Laraki Sahara was unveiled in Morocco in 2019.
+Two examples are planned to be built.

+Fitted with the V8 engine from a Z06 Chevrolet Corvette, Laraki added twin turbochargers to the engine.
+Fueled by 91-octane gasoline fuel, the Epitome can reportedly produce 1,200 horsepower.
+Additionally it has a second fuel tank that can be filled with 110-octane gasoline fuel, which can increase power up to 1,750 horsepower.
+The body is made of carbon fiber, and the car weighs 2,800 pounds.

+The Sahara attracted media attention with its price tag exceeding $2 million, earning it a reputation as one of the most expensive cars on the market.
+In February 2025, King Mohammed VI of Morocco purchased two units of the exclusive model.